Yash-KK/Transactly/README.md

   - Built with Express.js to handle incoming webhook requests from banks.
   - Integrates with Prisma for database management, allowing for easy data manipulation and querying.

-- **Shared Libraries**:
-  - A UI library containing reusable components such as buttons, forms, and modals.
-  - Shared configurations for ESLint and TypeScript to ensure code quality and consistency across the project.

 ## Technologies Used

 - **Next.js**: A React framework for building server-rendered applications.